uptane/deployment-considerations/repositories.md

 If all three steps are completed without error, the ECU is CONDITIONALLY REQUIRED to overwrite its current attested time with the time it has just downloaded, and to generate a new token for the next request to the Time Server.

-If any check fails, the ECU is CONDITIONALLY REQUIRED to NOT overwrite its current attested time, to jump to the last step ([Create and Send Version Report](https://uptane.github.io/uptane-standard/uptane-standard.html#create_version_report)), and to report the error.
+If any check fails, the ECU is CONDITIONALLY REQUIRED to NOT overwrite its current attested time, to jump to the last step ([Create and send version report](https://uptane.github.io/uptane-standard/uptane-standard.html#create_version_report)), and to report the error.

 #### Changes to check Root metadata